oh-ok-i-get-it/PyLZR/README.txt

 !!!
-A future version of PyLZR with runtime adjustable sound mode CUTOFFs, standalone DMX functionality (including custom fixture profiles), dynamic sound mode, and improved optimization and codebase is currently in development.
-However, it is not publicly available yet.
+A future version of PyLZR with runtime adjustable sound mode CUTOFFs, standalone DMX functionality (including custom fixture profiles and scenes), dynamic sound mode, and improved optimization and codebase is currently in development.
+However, it is not publicly viewable yet.
 !!!

 DESCRIPTION: